 - Loss of career or earning capacity

-In the tragic event that you’ve lost a loved one in an accident involving a big rig, you may be entitled to any of the following damages in a truck accident wrongful death claim:
+In the tragic event that you’ve lost a loved one in a wreck involving a big rig, you may be entitled to any of the following damages in a truck accident wrongful death claim:

 - Funeral and burial expenses